d-bl/GroundForge/Whiting-Index.md

 including a [scan] of the original index.

 Below the same index republished: each `W` links to a scanned page of the Whiting book with annotations by Jo Edkins.
-The other links go to GroundForge, pattern links not in the Tesselace [gallery] (such as [q] and [bs]) are figured out by [Marian Temples].
+The other links go to GroundForge, pattern links not in the [gallery] derived from [Tesselace] (such as [q] and [bs]) are figured out by [Marian Temples].

 The alphanumeric links go directly to a page where you can show the pair/thread diagrams.